Kelvikuri: Plot

 His wife Divya (Sona Heiden) worked in a chit-fund company and one day, her boss ran away with all public money.
 The police started investigating the case and suspected Divya of stealing the money.
 The first day, the couple went to the police station and Divya gave her written statement to the constables in which she explained that she was innocent.
 The second day, Sub-inspector Rajendran (Sampath Ram) under the pressure of a politician asked the couple to come to the police station and started to threaten them, he then let them go home.
 The third day, he brought them to the police station and Bala was beaten up by Rajendran and the constables.
 In the meantime, Sub-inspector Bhanumathi (Raji) brutally tortured Divya in police lock-up and Divya died of her injuries.
 The police let Bala go and told him that Divya confessed guilt and had an affair with her former boss.
 Bala then met the commissioner Thirunavakkarasu and begged him to save his wife, but he chose to remain deaf to the men's pleas.

 Bala exposes about the brutally of the police to the press.
 He then calls the minister and requests him an unbiased and dutiful interrogation in the police station and CCTV cameras inside the station.
 The following day, Bala is shot dead by Kathiresan and the minister promises to fulfil Bala's requests.

 Production

-Jailani, who was working in United Kingdom, made his directorial debut with Kelvikuri which he co-produced with K. Manikandan.

-Jailani played the lead role and actress Sona Heiden made her debut as a heroine while Preethi Varma was selected as the second heroine.
+Jailani, who was working in United Kingdom, made his directorial debut with Kelvikuri, which he co-produced and acted in.
+Sona Heiden made her debut as a heroine while Preethi Varma was selected as the second heroine.

-The film was shot in 12 days on a shoe-string budget.